Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - The Packers and their opponents have scored an average of 49.7 points per game in 2020, 4.2 more than Sunday's total.

-- The 45.5-point over/under in this game is equal to the average total in Steelers games this season.
+- The 45.5 PPG average total in Steelers games this season is the same as this game's over/under.

 Packers stats and trends